The-OpenROAD-Project/PCB-PR-App/docs/source/database.rst

 .. cpp:class:: kicadPcbDataBase

-.. cpp:function:: kicadPcbDataBase(std::string fileName)
+.. cpp:function:: kicadPcbDataBase::kicadPcbDataBase(std::string fileName)

   The main database class for a design.
 The fileName parameter should be the filename of a .kicad_pcb file.

 Initialization
 ^^^^^^^^^^^^^^
-.. cpp:function:: bool buildKicadPcb()
+.. cpp:function:: bool kicadPcbDataBase::buildKicadPcb()
-.. cpp:function:: void removeRoutedSegmentsAndVias()
+.. cpp:function:: void kicadPcbDataBase::removeRoutedSegmentsAndVias()

 Removes all routing, in preparation for autorouting.